Dining Room - Room #5

 FOCAL POINT

 The room is centered around a pair of custom gates inspired by antique gates Stephanie had admired years before, but could never acquire.
 With no known maker to reference, the design was thoughtfully interpreted in the character of the originals.
-Lust Design and Fabrication collaborated with Stephanie to realize the ambitious piece.
+Lust Design Fabricate collaborated with Stephanie to realize the ambitious piece.
 Soaring 10 feet high, the gates now command the space as its defining focal point.

 2026 Decorators Showcase